 and bid offer acceptance quantity outcomes in a subset of undo scenarios

 The proposer delivered a presentation summarising the requirement for this proposal.
 The proposer went through 4 separate scenarios and confirmed that they would be expected to be rare.
 From a high level, fixing the issues presented is being progressed with the vendors.
-Proposes stated that the need for the change in the interim is a compliance issue and there needs to be alignment with the systems and the rules in order to achieve substantive compliance.
-The proposer voiced a view that a workaround would not be possible as this arises in Imbalance Pricing, where the QBOA is calculated automatically twenty four hours a day The proposer noted their intention to make a legal drafting change to align with the ‘Modification Deployment Date’ approach used for other interim modifications.
+Proposer stated that the need for the change in the interim is a compliance issue and there needs to be alignment with the systems and the rules in order to achieve substantive compliance.
+The proposer voiced a view that a workaround would not be possible as this arises in Imbalance Pricing, where the QBOA is calculated automatically twenty four hours a day.
+The proposer noted their intention to make a legal drafting change to align with the ‘Modification Deployment Date’ approach used for other interim modifications.

 Supplier Member raised a concern that in his perspective this modification fell into a category of managing issues which is codifying defects and that they were not comfortable with this.